 Whether your insurance policy covers hitting a deer depends on the type of coverage you have.
 Most standard car insurance policies include two primary types of coverage that may be relevant in this scenario:

-- Collision Coverage: This type of coverage helps pay for damages to your vehicle when you collide with another vehicle or object, including hitting a deer.
+- Collision Coverage: This type of coverage helps pay for damages to your vehicle when you collide with another car or object, including hitting a deer.
 However, collision coverage only applies if you were at fault for the accident.
 If the collision resulted from the deer’s sudden appearance and you swerved to avoid hitting it, you might not be considered at fault, and comprehensive coverage will come into play.

-- Comprehensive Coverage: Comprehensive coverage, often known as “other than collision” coverage, protects you from damage caused by events beyond your control, such as theft, vandalism, natural disasters, and yes, collisions with animals like deer.
+- Comprehensive Coverage: Comprehensive coverage, often known as “other than collision” coverage, protects you from damage caused by events beyond your control, such as theft, vandalism, natural disasters, and, yes, collisions with animals like deer.
 If you have comprehensive coverage, hitting a deer should be covered, subject to your policy’s terms and conditions.

 Check Your Insurance Policy